ElvenTools/elven-tools-website/src/docs/how-to-start-with-the-dapp.md

 The only essential thing here will be the sufficiently configured Node environment.
 I recommend using the LTS versions of Node and being careful with permissions on your system.
 The best is to use the Node version manager.
 I recommend [NVM](https://github.com/nvm-sh/nvm).
 Also, the best would be to work on Linux/macOS or Windows with a Linux subsystem.

-### Clone/Download the repository code
+### Clone/Download/Initialize the repository code

+There are three ways of getting the Dapp's code:

+1. By using Elven Tools CLI (since v1.8.1).
+2. By using the git command and cloning the repository.
+3. By downloading it as a zip file from the repository.

+You can use the `elven-tools init-dapp` command.
+It will:
+- download the code
+- install npm dependencies
+- copy the .env.example into .env.local (required step in all cases)

-You can clone the repository using the git command:
+The other way is to clone the repository using the git command:

 ```
 git clone https://github.com/ElvenTools/elven-tools-dapp.git
 ```

-or you can also download it as a zip file using this URL:
+And finally, you can also download it as a zip file using this URL:

 ```
 https://github.com/ElvenTools/elven-tools-dapp/archive/refs/heads/main.zip